root-project/root/README/ReleaseNotes/v608/index.md

 - Resolved an issue that lead to missing information the TClass of an STL collections that had more than one dictionary (including one with a rootpcm).

+### I/O

+- Resolve several issues with Collection proxy for std::bitset and std::vector<bool>

 ### TTree